 - Plan management supports.

-They are going to tap people on the shoulder for these groups – but they have also said if you would like to nominate yourself, just and let them know you are interested.
+They are going to tap people on the shoulder for these groups – but they have also said if you would like to nominate yourself, just send them an email and let them know you are interested.

 Again this is good news – it’s great that participants and their families have a chance to be more involved.